Elizafox/taillight/README.md

 use mutexes.
 It should be safe to use Signal instances across threads.

 ## Support
-We can be reached easily at irc.interlinked.me #taillight to answer any questions you may have.
+We can be reached easily at irc.interlinked.me #foxkit.us to answer any questions you may have.

 Pull requests and patches are always welcomed.
 Features can be requested via